Best Toys for Australian Terrier

 Physical Exercise Recommendations for Australian Terrier

 Physical activity for Australian Terrier should reflect their moderate (30-60 min daily) exercise needs and Small (15-20 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Australian Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue indicators: heavy breathing, slowing down, resistance to continuing, lying down during activity.
 Australian Terrier dogs with spirited, affectionate, courageous traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Australian Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Australian Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Australian Terrier